 - Continue common-sense healthy living for your general health and support your emotional health as well.
 This includes getting adequate sleep every night, eating well, maintaining exercise and recreational activities.

 - Seek help.
-There are no prizes for going without much-needed support.
+There are no prizes for going without much-needed support during infertility pregnancy loss.
 If not from your GP, fertility clinics in Australia all have access to counsellors specifically trained in infertility counselling.